mlesnoff/Jchemo.jl/README.md

 ## How to cite

 Lesnoff, M. 2021.
-Jchemo: a Julia package for dimension reduction, regression and discrimination for chemometrics. https://github.com/mlesnoff/Jchemo.
+Jchemo: Julia package for machine learning, with focus on chemometrics and high-dimensional data. https://github.com/mlesnoff/Jchemo.
 CIRAD, UMR SELMET, Montpellier, France

 ## Acknowledgments